TheNinjaTroll/UnityAssetLoader/README.md

 How to Use:

-1: Add files to existing Unity project. (structure .txt can be removed)
+1: Add files to existing Unity project.
+(JustForeStructure.txt files can be removed)

 2: Create a empty gameobject in the scene and drag the Loader scripts to that objects inspector.
 AssetBundleLoader.cs is needed for asset bundles and ModelLoader.cs is needed for .gltf / .gnb models.